Qiu Fu

 Qiu Fu (1343–1409) was a Chinese military general of the Ming dynasty, who achieved high rank during the reign of the Yongle Emperor, but fell in battle against the Mongols.

 Qiu Fu was from the Fengyang region and was a member of the household of Zhu Di, Prince of Yan, during his youth.
 He quickly rose through the ranks and, during the civil war of 1399–1402, became one of the leading generals in Zhu Di's army alongside Zhu Neng.
 In 1402, Zhu Di ascended to the throne as the Yongle Emperor and bestowed upon Qiu Fu the title of Duke of Qi in October of that same year.
 This elevated Qiu Fu to one of the highest-ranking generals in Ming China.
-During discussions about the succession to the throne, Qiu Fu advocated for the appointment of the emperor's second son, Zhu Gaoxu, but in 1404, the emperor chose his eldest son Zhu Gaochi as his successor and Qiu Fu became his tutor.
+During discussions about the succession to the throne, Qiu Fu advocated for the appointment of the Emperor's second son, Zhu Gaoxu, but in 1404, the Emperor chose his eldest son Zhu Gaochi as his successor and Qiu Fu became his tutor.

-Ming's campaigns into Mongolia during the Yongle era.